 Wars of succession, in which people fight to overthrow ruling authorities, are the second type of civil war.
-Arab Spring uprisings in Libya, Syria, and Yemen—during which anti-government protesters fought to oust oppressive political leaders—devolved into prolonged and violent wars of succession.
+The Arab uprisings in Libya, Syria, and Yemen—during which anti-government protesters fought to oust oppressive political leaders—devolved into prolonged and violent wars of succession.

 However, civil wars are just one type of intrastate conflict.
 Groups fight for many reasons besides seeking independence or a new government.
-Criminal organizations like drug cartels and terrorist groups like the Islamic State incite violence to control territory and people.
+Criminal organizations like drug cartels and terrorist groups like the self-proclaimed Islamic State incite violence to control territory and people.
 Governments persecute minority groups to crush dissent or preserve social hierarchies; the United Nations accuses the Myanmar government of committing acts of genocide against a Muslim ethnic minority known as the Rohingya.
 And fighting erupts between citizens and governments over issues including corruption, lack of economic opportunity, and competing claims to territory and natural resources.

 Intrastate conflict can also produce state failure by weakening a government’s control over its territory, as is the case in Somalia.
-Attacks by al-Shabab, a terrorist group, have left Somalia’s already fragile government unable to carry out crucial functions such as maintaining security and responding to natural disasters like a devastating drought in 2011.
+Attacks by al-Shabaab, a terrorist group, have left Somalia’s already fragile government unable to carry out crucial functions such as maintaining security and responding to natural disasters like a devastating drought in 2011.
 More than two million Somalis are internally displaced and face severe levels of hunger.

 Types of Intrastate Conflict